MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 ---
-    title: How to Pick for Internal Operations in Advanced Warehouse Configurations | Microsoft Docs
+    title: Pick for Internal Operations in Advanced Warehouse Configurations
-    description: In advanced warehouse configurations where the location is set up to use picking as well as shipping, you can pick components for production and assembly activities with the **Warehouse Pick** page.
+    description: If your locations use picking as well as shipping, pick components for production and assembly activities in the Warehouse Pick page.
     author: SorenGP

     ms.service: dynamics365-business-central
-    ms.topic: article
+    ms.topic: conceptual
     ms.devlang: na
     ms.tgt_pltfrm: na
     ms.workload: na
     ms.search.keywords:
-    ms.date: 10/01/2019
+    ms.date: 04/01/2021
-    ms.author: sgroespe
+    ms.author: edupont

 ---
 # Pick for Production or Assembly in Advanced Warehouse Configurations